 Mallorca Castles, historical fortresses

-Witnesses of the passage of time, vestiges of the force and the power of kings and armies and sources of myths and legends.
+Witnesses of the passage of time, vestiges of the strength and the power of kings and armies, and a source of myths and legends.
 Castles are unique and charismatic buildings of the surrounding landscape and of the towns to which they belong.

-In Mallorca there are five castles.
-Some are more accessible and in good condition.
-Others preside mountains in semi-ruin.
-At Mallorca Markets and Festivals describe what these magical places are.
+In Mallorca, there are five castles.
+Some of them are more accessible and they still are in good condition.
+Others are almost ruins.
+Mallorca Markets and Festivals describe what these magical places are.

 Bellver Castle is the most famous castle of Mallorca and one of the most peculiar of all Europe.
 It stands out for its circular plant.
 It is the only castle of this kind in Spain and one of the four that can be found in Europe, being this one the best conserved.

 Bellver Castle is one of the symbols of the city of Palma and can be seen with the naked eye from almost anywhere in the bay.
 Bellver Castle has its origins in the XIV century and its style is the Catalan Gothic.
 Historically, the castle began to be of residential use for kings and viceroys, but over the centuries it has been used many times as a military prison.

 It currently houses the Museum of History of the City of Palma and is one of the bigger tourist attractions of the city.
 Its views from the terrace allow a breathtaking view of the bay of Palma and also the Serra de Tramuntana and Pla de Mallorca.
 However, the name of Bellver comes from the expression of the ancient Catalan "bell veer" and means “beautiful sight”.

 It is one of the three rocky castles of Mallorca.
 Located in the Serra de Tramuntana, at more than 800 meters high, Alaró Castle was an impregnable fortress.
 Its origins are unknown, but there are records of its existence at the time of the Muslim invasion in 902 AD.